 Theoption saves the lexicon with the entries sorted as they are visible in the table of lexical entries (the lexicon framework doesn't allow to specify a custom sort order yet).

 The Create New Lexicon dialog, the properties that have been entered before can be updated or completed here.
-But there is an additional tab that allows to specify the names of custom fields (at the level of entry or sense or both) to be used in this lexicon.
-The Click the button to apply the changes to the lexicon.option opens a window similar to the
+But there are two additional tabs, and , described below.
+Click the button to apply the changes to the lexicon.option opens a window similar to the

 .lift) or a CorpAfroAs lexicon